aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/DataSource.md

 ### Configurable DataSource Properties

-To allow the AWS Advanced JDBC Wrapper to work with multiple driver-specific datasources, you need to specify what property names the underlying datasource uses.
+To allow the AWS Advanced JDBC Driver to work with multiple driver-specific datasources, you need to specify what property names the underlying datasource uses.
 For example, one datasource implementation could use the method `setUser` to set the datasource username, while another might use the method `setUsername` for the same task.
 See the table below for a list of configurable property names.